Finding Primary Sources

 Early American Imprints, 1639 -1800 and

 Includes several types of primary source documents, browse by topic or search.

 Includes over 17,000 cubic feet of office records, publications, and personal papers from the

 University and the Urbana-Champaign campus.

-and Culture Archival Program
+Life and Culture Archives